 1. Does God Hear Our Prayers?

-The short answer to this question is yes, God hears our prayers and he does answer prayers!
+The short answer to this question is yes, God hears our prayers and he does answer!

 But that typically is not what is really being asked, because if one believes in God then one typically believes in answered prayer.

-The heart of the question is not whether God hears our prayers and answers them but does God answer MY prayers.
+The heart of the question is not whether God hears and answers prayer but does God answer MY prayers.

 You see, when we pray we often have a specific answer we hope to receive.
 Not always, but often.